UCI-GDIM31/class-activities-Denpa486/README.md

  The error says there is a grammar error, here it need a semicolon to end the statement. my Devlogs.
 Hello World

+### W3 Table 19
+Because the ratio between sanity and brightness of light is positive, which means sanity,directly modifies the light component in the scene, so it doesn’t need to return anything.
+Just change body function of the input is enough.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727